nis65/ansible-specs-potos-mlc/README.md

 family members with ubuntu clients since ubuntu dapper (?).

-The machines were deployed by cloning them from my own "gold installation" and with `grml` boot, `rsync` and reinstalling the boot loader.
+The machines were deployed by cloning them from my own "gold installation" with `grml` boot, `rsync` and reinstalling the boot loader in the `grml-chroot`.

 This is all history now - thanks to the potos framework: